watcher-60/grepcidr-win32/README.md

 # grepcidr-win32
-holder for a cygwin build of grepcidr - require cygwindll
+ cygwin build of grepcidr - require cygwindll

 A version of grepcidr 1.3 I built in cygwin back from 2009 so could run on Windows (tested on Win7 & Win10)